mavlink/mavlink-devguide/en/services/command.md

 -->

 The rate at which progress messages are emitted is system-dependent.
 Generally though, the GCS should have a much increased timeout after receiving an ACK with `MAV_RESULT_IN_PROGRESS`.

+Typically if a system receives exactly the same command while it is already processing the command, it should continue the operation.
+If the command is a "resend" (confirmation number > 0) the command can be ignored; otherwise the system should respond immediately with a progress update `COMMAND_ACK`.

+If a system receives the same command with different parameters then the behaviour will need to be re-evaluated based on the particular command and parameters.
+As a rule of thumb if the command:
+- cancels an operation the recipient should emit `COMMAND_ACK` with `result=MAV_RESULT_FAILED`
+- re-start an operation the recipient should emit `result=MAV_RESULT_IN_PROGRESS`